-In an effort to continue reinvesting in our workforce, County Executive Glassman proposed 2.0% COLA for all county employees and a merit-based increase of \$2,000 per qualifying county employee.
-An increase in funding equivalent to 3.0% was also proposed for employees in the Harford County Public Library.
+In an effort to continue reinvesting in the county workforce, a 2.0% COLA for all county employees and a meritbased increase of \$2,000 per qualifying county employee is included in the FY19 budget.
+An increase in funding equivalent to 3.0% was also included for employees in the Harford County Public Library.
 In addition, Mr. Glassman has fully funded the second phase of the Sherriff's Office Pay Study for Law Enforcement and Correction Personnel.

 The fiscal year 2019 budget increased funding to Harford County Public Schools at a record level.
 The operating funding for Harford County Public Schools at \$245.8 million is \$7.1 million above the FY18 appropriation.
-Funding for Havre de Grace Middle/High is included in the Capital Budget for 2019.
+Funding for Havre de Grace Middle/High is included in the Capital Budget for 2019, totaling \$50.0 million.

 The fiscal year 2019 operating budget continues its policy of maintaining a reserve of 5.0% of the total General and Highways Fund operating budgets to preserve its high credit ratings and provide for emergencies.
 Any excess unassigned fund balance realized at the end of the fiscal year, above the 5.0% reserve, can be appropriated into the next fiscal year as one-time funding for that fiscal year.
-The General Fund had an increase in fund balance of \$19.2 million.
-Available fund balance for the General Fund was \$92.9 million or 18.6% of total General Fund expenditures.2
+The General Fund had an increase in fund balance of \$14.3 million.
+Available fund balance for the General Fund was \$106.9 million or 20.6% of total General Fund expenditures.